-With its Queen Anne façade and 300-year history, this old Cornish manor house certainly carries a lot of heritage.
-Though each of its rooms has been renovated, they retain the sense of grandeur that you’d expect from a large country pile, and there are even cottages and glamping tents onsite for larger and more adventurous parties.
-The period features, ruffled curtains and roll-top baths all add to the old-fashioned vibe, allowing you to live out your Jane Austen fantasies in style.
-After a full English breakfast down in the dining room, take a turn about the stately gardens before heading into Penzance, which is just a few minutes’ drive down the road.
+With its Queen Anne facade and 300-year history, this old Cornish manor house carries a lot of heritage.
+While the rooms have been renovated, they retain the grandeur of a large country pile, and on-site glamping tents cater to more adventurous parties.
+Period features such as ruffled curtains and roll-top baths all add to the old-fashioned vibe, allowing you to live out your Jane Austen fantasies in style.
+After a full English breakfast in the dining room, take a stroll around the stately gardens before heading into Penzance, which is just a short drive down the road.

-Sugar, spice and all things nice spring to mind when you enter the pastel paradise that is Camilla House.
-A Grade II-listed building, it features eight boutique bedrooms, some of which have been newly refurbished as recently as 2018.
-Light and feminine but without being overly saccharine, you’ll find blush-coloured soft furnishings, button-back armchairs and French armoires in each of the rooms.
-Breakfast is served in a beautiful sunroom from which you can enjoy views of the garden whilst sipping your morning coffee.
+This pastel paradise is a Grade II-listed building which features eight boutique bedrooms, some of which have been refurbished as recently as 2018.
+Light and feminine but not overly saccharine, rooms feature blush-coloured soft furnishings, button-back armchairs and French armoires.
+Breakfast is available in a beautiful sunroom from which you can enjoy views of the garden while sipping your morning coffee.
 Right in the centre of town, it offers a great base for exploring Cornwall.